-Compression therapy has long been considered the gold standard for treatment of venous disease.
+Compression therapy has long been considered the gold standard for the treatment of venous disease.
 For those with chronic venous insufficiency (CVI), the leg veins don’t allow blood to flow back up to the heart.
-This is because the valves don’t work as well and that makes the blood flow backwards, which then causes blood to collect in the legs.
+This is because the valves don’t work as well and that makes the blood flow backward, which then causes blood to collect in the legs.

-As we age, our risk of co-morbidities increases as do the contraindications (i.e, when not to use compression therapy).
-Those who have severe CVI are not recommended to use compression therapy, but those who experience mild-to-moderate CVI can benefit from the right compression therapy?
+As we age, our risk of co-morbidities increases as do the contraindications (i.e., when not to use compression therapy).
+Those who have severe CVI are not recommended to use compression therapy, but those who experience mild-to-moderate CVI can benefit from the right compression therapy.
 By right, we mean safe.

 So, what kind of risks are we talking about?
 The possible risks or those who are at risk for using compression therapy to treat CVI are those who may have diabetes mellitus type 2 and/or Peripheral Arterial Disease.

-Those who have diabetes mellitus type 2 have too much sugar in their blood, and too much sugar in the blood stream can cause circulation issues.
+Those who have diabetes mellitus type 2 have too much sugar in their blood, and too much sugar in the bloodstream can cause circulation issues.
 Using the wrong compression therapy product that has too high of working pressure can create pressure peaks in the foot area that can be hard for a diabetes patient to feel or experience.

 PAD, or Peripheral Arterial Disease, is a common circulatory problem in which narrowed arteries reduce blood flow to the limbs, most often due to a buildup of plaque.

-This restricted blood flow, especially in the legs, can cause soft tissue atrophy, which in the worst case scenario can lead to open wounds.
+This restricted blood flow, especially in the legs, can cause soft tissue atrophy, which in the worst-case scenario can lead to open wounds.